Devanshu254/React-JS-Udemy-Course/Day 1/1st.md

 ### If we will write react.new in our incognito window or normal window, a new react project will be opened up for us by a website called CodeSandBox.

 * The Reason We use React is It it Declarative.
+That is you provide define the target means state but not the steps to go there, react will figure it out and then perform necessary steps.
 * React Is simple.
 * Within Less Number of Lines Of Codes we can provide more functionality.

 * Vanilla JavaScript is imparitive.
+Means we define the steps not the goal.
 * Vanilla JavaScript is tough.
 * We need to write lot of code in order to provide some features and functionality.